anushaladha04/soundscape/README.md

 # Soundscape

 **Soundscape** is a full-stack web application for discovering and managing live music events in the Los Angeles area.
-Users can explore concerts, personalize recommendations based on their music preferences, bookmark favorite events, and manage their account settings.
+Users can explore concerts, personalize recommendations based on their music preferences, bookmark favorite events, view/upload community posts, and manage their account settings.

 ## Features